lprekon/lprekon.github.io/content/simd_benchmarking/index.md

 ...
 ```

-The compiler knows that a Sapphire Rapids CPU can handle the full range of AVX-512 operations, so we just need to tell the compiler that it should in fact compile for Sapphire Rapids, by passing `-Ctarget-cpu=sapphirerapids` in when we compiled (you can also use `-Ctarget-cpu=native` to tell the compiler "target whatever CPU you're currently on").
+The compiler knows that a Sapphire Rapids CPU can handle the full range of AVX-512 operations, so we just need to tell the compiler that it should in fact compile for Sapphire Rapids, by passing `-Ctarget-cpu=sapphirerapids` in when we compiled (you can also use `-Ctarget-cpu=native` to tell the compiler "target whatever CPU you're currently on".
+I'll stick with the former throught this text for clarity).
 We need pass the flag to the compiler through the `RUSTFLAGS` environment variable since we're calling `cargo` instead of calling `rustc` directly.

 Let's recompile our code and take another look in Ghidra
 ![the k>=1 basis calculation loop, compiled with `RUSTFLAGS="-C target-cpu=sapphirerapids" cargo build -r`](images/portable_target_cpu.png)